lathe/punctaffy-for-racket/notes/2018-10-16-hypernest-brackets-to-adt.md

 Later on, when we reach the moment where we need to cascade "`to 'p7 while updating 'p9`", what happens is that we advance **both** `'p7` and `'p9`.
 When we advance `'p9` this way, we create the variable that we really wanted the "`cascading to whatever 'p9 becomes`" pieces to cascade to in the first place, so we replace those phrases to use the new variable (namely "`cascading to 'p21`").

-(TODO NOW: What happens when the "`cascading to 'p7 while updating 'p9`" step itself writes a hole of degree greater than 0?
-In that case we'll have five variables we need to cascade in order, right?
-And then we'll need to use the three-way phrase "`cascading to <var> while updating <var> and <var>`", right?)

 Now back to following the step-by-step algorithm.

 ```